Welshy92/heritage-housing-analysis/README.md

         How: Provide the client with the deployed dashboard, along with clear documentation outlining its usage instructions, features, and any necessary maintenance tasks.

-## Rationale to map the business requirements to the Data Visualizations and ML tasks
+## Rationale to map the business requirements to the Data Visualisations and ML tasks

 - ### Business Requirement 1: Correlation Study and Data Visualization